 “By its actions, the UMC prioritized biblical authority and covenantal accountability as critical to our life as a United Methodist Church,” wrote the Rev. Rudy Bropleh, lead pastor of Asbury UMC in Shepherdstown, W.Va. “(At Asbury), it means that we will not be known for what we’re against, but what we’re for.
 And we’re for loving all people, receiving all people, and serving all people.
 We will strive to do no harm to anybody, but try to do good to everybody.

 "At Asbury," he continued, "we don’t check human sexuality at the door; we never have and we never will.
 We don’t discriminate against anyone.
-Instead, our goal is to be in
+Instead, our goal is to be in relationship with all people.”

 The Rev. Heath Wilson,